If you’re moving house, here’s how to check you’re insured at every step – from your old front door to your new one.

 Buildings insurance covers the structure of a property, along with its fixtures and fittings.
 Contents insurance covers everything that would fall out of the home if you could pick it up and turn it upside-down.

 Sound simple?
 As insurance policies go, it is.
-But if you are moving home and either buying new insurance or taking yours with you, the following tips should still come in handy.
+But if you are moving and either buying new insurance or taking yours with you, here are some tips to look for when insuring your home.

 Compare insurance** quotes for your new home

 1. You need buildings insurance from the point of exchange

 You become responsible for your new property as soon as you exchange contracts on it.
 That means your buildings insurance should commence at 00:01 from that day – or better still, the day before.

 Buildings insurance will protect your new home in the event it’s damaged or destroyed (by fire, floods or storms, for example) before you move in.